xvag/iac-demo/README.md

 - Ansible (with kubernetes module)
 - gcloud CLI (connected to the GCP project)
 - cfssl (for creating kubernets licenses/keys)
-- kubectl (will be auto-configured to use the created cluster, after the successful deployment of [cluster](https://github.com/xvag/instavote-infra/tree/main/cluster))
+- kubectl (will be auto-configured to access the created cluster, after the successful deployment of [cluster](https://github.com/xvag/instavote-infra/tree/main/cluster))

 Follow the links below for further instructions of the next steps.